• Skip to primary navigation

 Light brown syrup in a small glass and a wooden spoon is taking some.

-Thanks to its neutral flavor profile, this sticky syrup is used in a variety of desserts and drinks, including tequila!
 When used in baking, use an equal measure to replace honey and lower the temperature by 70-80 Fahrenheit (25ºC).
-We also add it to our Apple Cinnamon Oatmeal for breakfast.
+I also add it to apple cinnamon oatmeal for breakfast.

 A quick reminder that while agave syrup is a good replacement for sugar for diabetics due to its low glycemic index, it does have a lot more fructose.